You're reading a novel set in Victorian London and someone gives someone "three and six". Wait: they gave them what?

 There are some money slang terms:

-- "Quid" slang for a pound, or multiples thereof (in the nineteenth century, confusingly, it was slang for "guinea")
+- "Quid" from the Latin phrase quid pro quo (something in exchange for something else), "quid" is slang for a pound, or multiples thereof.
+In the nineteenth century, confusingly, it was slang for a guinea.

 - "Pavarotti" tenner (Because Luciano Pavarotti is a tenor, get it?)